Digital media, Interactive installation/ Dutch Design Week 2022 @ Evoluon

 Behind the scenes

 Project Current Mood is connected to an online database with live high-resolution marine data from weather buoys located at Scheveningen.
 Real-time wave height is updated every hour and provides a tether between the seawater and the city’s inhabitants on land.
-It offers an alternative way to experience nature and invites us to tune out the daily noise.
-It wants its audience to reflect on their own current mood, by observing the mood of the sea.

 In retrospect